 Multiple studies have reported the existence of micro-inserted sequences at deletion breakpoints {REF}.
 In our dataset we observed 2,391 (27%) deletions with micro-insertions ranging in length from 1 to 96 bps with the majority less than 10 bps in length (Fig. 4A).
 Those are likely to arise from technical ambiguities in breakpoint reporting when there are SNPs or indels close to breakpoints.
 We therefore performed the following analyses for micro-insertions longer than 10 bps.

 As in previous studies {REF Conrad Kidd}, micro-insertions were observed almost exclusively (83%) for NH events.
 Replication-based mechanisms were suggested to generate deletions with micro-insertions that are copies of some sequence in the genome {REF Lupski}.
 To test for this possibility we semi-manually determined the likely genomic origin, i.e., the template site, of 133 (37%) inserted sequences of which 114 were 20 bps or longer, constituting 42% of all micro-insertions of such length.
 Other micro-insertions did not map to the reference genome, mapped only partially, or mapped to multiple locations.
 We categorized template sites as those: i) within a deletion, which were 49 (37%) in total; ii) outside of a deletion but on the same chromosome, totaling 52 (39%); and iii) on a different chromosome, with a total of 25 (19%).
-Seven template sites spanned breakpoints and so were excluded from analysis.
+Seven template sites spanned breakpoints and were excluded from analysis.